maxpetts/netify/readme.md

 ## Todo:

 - [x] Send a GET request to the authorize end point.
+- [x] Hide access code secrets 😱.
-- [ ] Exchange authorization code for access code.
+- [x] Exchange authorization code for access code.
 - [ ] Handle authorization errors if user denies access.
-- [x] Hide access code secrets 😱.
+- [ ] Use access code to get user details.
+- [ ] Create database to store details.
+- [ ] Create auto requesting refresh token upon token expiry.
 - [ ] Decide on authorization [scopes](https://developer.spotify.com/documentation/general/guides/scopes/) - *may be benefitial to do this as functionality develops*
 - [ ] List the users music library.
 - [ ] Add filter functionality to the library.